RoxieAtRubrik/getting-started-with-powershell/Lesson-3.md

 # Lesson 3: Storing Data

 In Visual Studio Code (VSCode), open a new file and save it as `Lesson3.ps1`.

+Next, open another new file and paste the contents of the [Lesson-3.json](Lesson-3.json) file into it.
+Save this file as `Lesson-3.json`.

 Solve the goals below.

+#### Goal 1
-Goal 1: Create a new variable named $File and store the string "Lesson-3.json" to reference a JSON file saved in the root of this repository's folder.
+Create a new variable named `$File` and store the string "[Lesson-3.json](Lesson-3.json)" to reference a JSON file saved in the root of this repository's folder.

+#### Goal 2
-Goal 2: Use Get-Content to retrieve the contents from the `$File` path.
+Use Get-Content to retrieve the contents from the `$File` path.
 Hint: You will need to use the "-Raw" parameter to prevent the parser from formatting the data.

+#### Goal 3
-Goal 3: Use ConvertFrom-Json to convert the raw JSON data into a PowerShell native hashtable object.
+Use ConvertFrom-Json to convert the raw JSON data into a PowerShell native hashtable object.
 Store the results in `$ContentNative`.

+#### Bonus
-Bonus: Display the contents of key6.
+Display the contents of key6.

 ### Answers
 <details><summary>CLICK ME</summary>

 #### Goal 1
 ```
-$File = 'lesson04.json'
+$File = 'Lesson-3.json'
 ```

 #### Goal 2